Blurn/blurn.io/content/posts/aadj-device-based-nps-authentication.md

     }
 }

-# Reverse the process and remove any dummmy computer objects in AD that are no longer in Autopilot
+# Reverse the process and remove any dummy computer objects in AD that are no longer in Autopilot
 $DummyDevices = Get-ADComputer -Filter * -SearchBase $orgUnit | Select-Object Name, SAMAccountName foreach ($DummyDevice in $DummyDevices) {
   if ($AutopilotDevices.azureActiveDirectoryDeviceId -contains $DummyDevice.Name) {